willingc/willing-consulting-2022/about.md

 ---

 I am a globally recognized expert in Python development and open source software.
-As a board advisor and consultant, I guide early-stage organizations. and leadership teams in the complexities of open source governance, data science, AI, cloud, and Machine Learning.
+As a board advisor and consultant, I guide early-stage organizations, and leadership teams in the complexities of open source governance, data science, AI, cloud, and Machine Learning.
 I am a core Python developer, three-time Python steering member, and Project Jupyter core contributor.